-PUBLIC STUDENTS 28,865 SERVED LOCALLY
+28,824 STUDENTS SERVED LOCALLY

-cooperatives that serve as extensions of local school districts.
+Boards of Cooperative Educational Services (BOCES) are public education cooperatives that serve as extensions of local school districts.
 A BOCES provides programs and services that districts are unable to offer on their own or that are more economical to share with other districts.

 Questar III BOCES serves 21 component districts (and one non-component) in Rensselaer, Columbia and Greene counties and provides approximately 300 shared services to approximately 690 school districts and BOCES statewide.

 The New York State Board of Regents and the Commissioner of Education charge the state's 37 District Superintendents and BOCES with providing leadership and support to local school districts.
 Questar III BOCES focuses on developing the capacity of local schools to enable students to meet the state learning standards and graduation requirements.